2007 (September to December)

 Halloween—this story goes here because it can’t go next year when Bruce will be on sabbatical.
 And it can’t go the following Halloween—Scarecrow will be in the middle of his anti-Fear Gas phase.
 So here we are–Halloween 2007!
 Bruce is nervous about his rogues gallery acting up as they so often do on holidays.
 While patrolling in the suburbs, the Dark Knight thinks trouble is afoot, but it turns out some kids have actually nabbed Scarecrow and dosed him with his own Fear Gas.
 The cowering Dr. Crane thinks the children are intimidating Batmen.
 The grinning real Batman joins in on the fun for a bit and gives the kids some candy before hauling Crane off to jail.

-–FLASHBACK: November 1.
+–FLASHBACK: From DCU Halloween Special ’09 #1.
+November 1.
 Bruce takes Tim on a trip to Mexico to attend the Day of the Dead festivities.
-They bond and talk about the recent deaths which have affected Tim so hard (as seen through flashback in DCU Halloween Special ’09 #1).
+They bond and talk about the recent deaths which have affected Tim so hard.

 –Catwoman Vol. 3 #37